-The methodology behind every Sealed Ledger archive: cryptographically tamper-evident, independently verifiable, time-stamped by an external authority.
-No proprietary tool required to verify.
+SALT™ (Sealed Accounting Ledger Technology) is how Sealed Ledger seals your accounting records — cryptographically tamper-evident, independently verifiable, time-stamped by an external authority.
+No proprietary tool required to verify, decades from now.

 Accounting records are only defensible if you can later prove they were not altered.
 Conventional backups answer "what's in the file."
 A SALT-sealed archive answers something stronger: "this is the data captured at this moment, and any change to it since would be detectable by anyone, using only standard cryptographic tools."